SocketDotTech/socket-plugs/README.md

 ## Verify the contracts on a block explorer

-Add API keys for the block explorers you want to verify the contracts in the `.env` file.
-You might also need to update the `hardhat.config.ts` file to add the API keys for the block explorers you want to verify the contracts on.

-**Note:** If you are verifying the contracts for SuperBridge on the destination chain and the verify command throws an error `H100: Network doesn't exist`,, you need to update the `hardhat.config.ts` file to add the network in customChains array (network, chainId, apiURL, and browserURL), `liveNetworks` array (use the same name for network that you used in customChains array), and add verification API key in `config.etherscan.apiKey` object.

 To verify the contracts on a block explorer, you can use the following command:

 ```bash
 yarn script:verify --network <your network>
 ```

+If you are verifying the contracts for SuperBridge on the destination chain and the verify command throws an error `H100: Network doesn't exist`, you need to update the `hardhat.config.ts` file to add the network -

+- add your network name in `CustomNetworks`
+- add your network's config in `CustomNetworksConfig` (chainId, rpc, accounts)
+- add your networks name in `liveNetworks` array
+- add verification api key in `config.etherscan.apiKey`
+- add your network's verification config in `config.etherscan.customChains` (chainId, browserUrl, verification api Url).
+This config is used by `hardhat-etherscan` plugin to verify contracts.

 ## Test Token Bridging